yangky-19/keyangyang.github.io/_pages/about.md

   - /about.html
 ---

 Jiaxin Xiao is a senior student major in Electronic Engineering at Tsinghua University.
-She had
+She had done several projects on **biomedical signal processing** (including EEG, MRI) with **machine learning** methods.
+She is looking for a PhD position in EE/ECE/BME.

 Education
 ======